 2) The Grammar Report

 The Grammar Report is like Microsoft Word's grammar checker but with super powers.
 We use the latest artificial-intelligence algorithms to catch all those issues that Word's grammar checker misses.
-What's more, our team of copyeditors have been inputting thousands of specific checks that they have come across in their years of editing.
-For example, they noticed that many writers write “adverse” when they actually mean “averse”?
-When this comes up, the software will offer a short explanation about how the two words are different so that you can make sure you select the correct word not just this time, but every time.
+What's more, our team of copy-editors have input thousands of specific checks that they have come across in their years of editing.
+For example, they noticed that many writers write “adverse” when they actually mean “averse”, so when this comes up, the software will offer a short explanation about how the two words are different.
+This additional understanding means you can make sure you select the correct word not just this time, but every time.
 You'll eliminate all the embarrassing errors from your text and learn not to make them in the future.

 3) The Overused Words Report

 Writers should be wary of many words and phrases in the English language that are indicative of poor writing style.
 Intensifiers like "very", for example, actually weaken your writing, or hesitant words like "just" or "maybe" make your writing feel unconvincing.
 Words like these are fine in moderation, but when overused can undermine your ideas.
 In this report, we'll flag the problematic words and phrases that are commonly overused by writers, and help you to eliminate them.
 As you work through them, you will be begin to recognize and avoid using them in the first place.

 4) The Clichés and Redundancies Report

 Writers often use clichés when they are working on their ﬁrst draft because thinking up original wording takes time and can interrupt creative ﬂow.
 That’s ﬁne.
 But, when you go back to edit, this report will pick out instances of unoriginal phrasing so that you can replace them with fresh ideas.

 Redundant wording creeps into the texts of even the most experienced writers.
 It adds quantity to your writing, but not quality.
 Every word in your writing should be there for a reason.
 This report helps you eliminate the clutter.